Tenterfield is surrounded by national parks and vineyards and is also known for its autumn colours.

 The population of Tenterfield is 3,966 of which 52.2% are females and 47.8% are males.
 The Indigenous population of Tenterfield is 239 (6.0%) and the median age is 48.

-Tenterfield is located in the Hunter, New England and Central Coast Primary Health Network (HNECCPHN)
+Tenterfield is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Tenterfield is located in the New England region.
 It is 3 hours 15 minutes southwest of Brisbane and 1 hour 40 mins west of Casino.